armadsen/ORSSerialPort/README.md

 How to Use ORSSerialPort
 ========================

-The ORSSerialPort library consists of only two classes: `ORSSerialPort` and `ORSSerialPortManager`.
+The ORSSerialPort library consists of three classes: `ORSSerialPort`, `ORSSerialPortManager`, and `ORSSerialRequest`.
 To begin using ORSSerialPort in your project, drag the files in the "Source" folder into your Xcode project.
-ORSSerialPort.h/m are required, while ORSSerialPortManager.h/m are optional, but useful (see below).
-Next, add `#import "ORSSerialPort.h"` and `#import "ORSSerialPortManager.h"` to the top of the source code files in which you'd like to use ORSSerialPort.
+ORSSerialPort.h/m and ORSSerialRequest.h/m are required, while ORSSerialPortManager.h/m are optional, but useful (see below).
+Next, add the appropriate #import statements (e.g. `#import "ORSSerialPort.h"`)  to the top of the source code files in which you'd like to use ORSSerialPort.

 ORSSerialPort relies on IOKit.framework.
 If you're using Xcode 5 or later, you can use its support for Objective-C modules to avoid having to manually link in the IOKit framework.
 To use this, you must make sure Objective-C module support is turned on in your target/project's build settings (see [here](http://stackoverflow.com/a/18947634/344733)).
 Alternatively, if you're using an older version of Xcode, or can't enable Objective-C module support for some reason, you must add the IOKit framework to the "Link Binary With Libraries" build phase for your target.
 In your project's settings, select your application's target, then click on the "Build Phases" tab.
 Expand the "Link Binary With Libraries" section, then click the "+" button in the lower left corner to add a new Framework.
 In the list that appears, find and select IOKit.framework, then click "Add".